cropmosaiks/Featurization/README.md

 ## Getting Started

 The fastest way to get started is to sign up for a free account with [MPC Hub](https://planetarycomputer.microsoft.com/docs/overview/environment/).
 This process includes a request form, and approval might take 24 hours or more.
-With an account, a user is given access to cloud-based virtual computing with pre-configured and managed python environments.
+With an account, a user is given access to cloud-based virtual computing with pre-configured and managed Python environments.
 With several options to choose from, it is important to select the `GPU - PyTorch` option to execute these notebooks.
 This has a longer startup time than other options, but is neccessary for the way our convolutional model is configured.
 In the end, the GPU will speed up the computation compared to the CPU options.

 This repository can be cloned into the root directory of the MPC Hub.
 Within these notebooks several decisions need to be made in order to pull in data and process the features for the timeline and specific analyses that fits the user's needs.
 These decisions are described in detail below.

 ## Notebooks

-With MPC access as described above, a user has several options to begin creating their Random Convolutional Features (RCFs).
+With MPC access as described above, a user has several options to begin creating their Random Convolutional Features (RCFs) [TC: The modeling repo actually did a better job explaining and giving context for RCFs than this one does.
+Please port over language and link to the paper etc to help users understand what this featurization is].
 An overview of the steps are as follows:

 - Create a uniform grid of points over the region of interest, or load a file containg the pre-produced latitude and longitude points to featurize
   - Grid creation executed directly in the notebook: